fcolome14/FinanceApp/README.md

 - [FTSE 100](https://en.wikipedia.org/wiki/FTSE_100_Index)
 - [EURONEXT 100](https://en.wikipedia.org/wiki/Euronext_100)

+And the values for each one:

+- Valor: Company name
+- Último: Price associated to the last closed trading session
+- Variación [%]: Variation of an asset to its previous price
+- Acumulado Anual: Cumulative change of a price respect last year
+- Máximo: Highest price for the actual trading session
+- Mínimo: Lowest price for the actual trading session
+- Volumen: Number of shares or contracts, measures the level of liquidity
+- Capitalización: Value of the company
+- Hora: Last time update

-Also it is possible to filter a company name by uusing the search tool above
+Also it is possible to filter a company name by using the searching tool above and return back to the main table.

 <p align="center">
   <picture>